praveenuppari27/A_Machine_Learning_Model_for_the_earlier_Prediction_of_Cardiovascular_Disease/README.md

 ## Contributors

-This project was developed by [Your Name] and [Collaborator's Name], as part of [Institution/Organization]'s [Project Name].
+This project was developed by Praveen Uppari and Malapati Sruthi laya, as part of B V RAJU INSTIUTE OF TECHNOLOGY NARSAPUR "## A Machine Learning Model for the_earlier Prediction of Cardiovascular Disease".

 ## Acknowledgments

-We would like to express our gratitude to [Mentor's Name], our mentor and guide, for their valuable insights and support throughout this project.
+We would like to express our gratitude to Dr. Hutashan vishal Bhagat sir, our mentor and guide, for their valuable insights and support throughout this project.

 ## Contact Information

-If you have any questions or suggestions regarding this project, please feel free to reach out to [Your Email Address].
+If you have any questions or suggestions regarding this project, please feel free to reach out to 21211a6658@bvrit.ac.in.

----

-Feel free to personalize the placeholders, such as [Your Name], [Collaborator's Name], [Institution/Organization], [Project Name], [Mentor's Name], [Your Email Address], and any other details according to your project and preferences.
+Feel free to personalize the placeholders, such as Praveen Uppari, Malapati Sruthi Laya, B V Raju Institute Of Technology Narsapur, A Machine Learning Model for the_earlier Prediction of Cardiovascular Disease.